-On 16 January 2017, legislation creating the new Lifetime ISA (LISA) gained Royal assent.
-This new type of ISA follows on from the Help to Buy ISA, which became available in autumn of 2015.
+On 16 January 2017, legislation creating the new Lifetime ISA (LISA) gained royal assent.
 Like the Help to Buy ISA scheme, the new LISA, has the dual purpose of assisting first-time buyers to gain a foothold on the property ladder and helping them to save for retirement.
 The LISA is certainly the more attractive of the two accounts as you can invest far more and it benefits from increased versatility:

-Who can take advantage?From 6 April 2017, anyone aged between 18 and 39 will be able to open a LISA.
-Whilst an individual is under 50 they can contribute up to £4,000 per year and receive an additional 25% government bonus.
-This means for every £4 contributed, the government will add a further £1 (worth up to £1,000 a year).
-In addition, couples can both benefit from their bonus when they come to buy their first house together.
+Since 6 April 2017, anyone aged over 18 and under 40 has been able to open a LISA.
+An individual can contribute up to £4,000 per year while under 50 and receive an additional 25% Government bonus.
+This means for every £4 contributed, the Government will add a further £1, worth up to £1,000 a year.
+In addition, couples can both benefit from their bonuses when they buy their first house for the first time.

-LISA contributions will count towards an individual’s total annual ISA contribution limit (£20,000 from April 2017), however any bonuses received do not.
+LISA contributions count towards an individual’s annual ISA contribution limit (£20,000 from April 2017); however any bonus received does not.

 The LISA tax-free funds, including the government bonus, can be used to purchase a first home worth up to £450,000 at any time 12 months after opening the account.

 For the 2017/18 tax year only, the LISA bonus will be added at the end of the tax year, regardless of the frequency of the contributions.
 From April 2018 onwards, however, the bonus will be paid monthly.